 Black Oxford has excellent winter hardiness and good disease-resistance.
 The main issue is a tendency to over-crop, leading to biennial bearing.
 This can be managed by aggressive thinning of the fruitlets in the "on" year.

-If grown on seedling rootstock Black Oxford can also be very long-lived.
+Black Oxford trees can be very long-lived.

 Advice on fruit tree pollination.